mozilla/eslint-plugin-amo/README.md

 :bulb: We enforce this rule because of the following issue: https://github.com/mozilla/eslint-plugin-amo/issues/232.

+:warning: This rule is not part of the `recommended` preset.

 ### `i18n-no-tagged-templates`

 Ensure no template literal tags are passed to i18n methods: